Cantera/cantera/doc/sphinx/compiling/dependencies.rst

   * Known to work with versions 3.5 and 3.8.
 Expected to work with version
     >= 3.1.
-  * Works with the versions included with Xcode 5.1 and Xcode 6.1.
+  * Works with the version included with Xcode 8.2.1.

 * Intel compilers (C/C++/Fortran)